 Doesn’t sound like a big deal, right?
 It may not be, but it is to the hackers.
 In fact, the amount of cryptocurrency earned by hackers through Adylkuzz is way more than WannaCry.

 Simply put, it’s no different than an employee stealing office supplies—A company may not notice, but it adds up after a while.

 What can you do?
 The answer is simple, you’ve heard it time and time again—Make sure your software, especially Windows, is up-to-date.
 Like WannaCry, Adylkuzz found its way in because of outdated Windows software.
 It’s an easy fix.

 Now more than ever, it’s important to have a trained professional involved in your computer support.
 The whole purpose of a good Information Technology Managed Service Provider is to ensure that you never have to worry about being hacked because your equipment or software was outdated, your security measures weren’t adequate, or because you just didn’t know what to look for.
-Call (435) 659-2533 or (801) 839-7006 or send us an email to email@example.com today, to ensure your company’s IT is protected.
+Call or send us an email to today, to ensure your company’s IT is protected.

 You have a choice.
-Learn a whole new language in addition to running your business, or hire a professional translator.
-Nexus IT Consultants knows the language and the way the tech world works.
+Learn a whole new language in addition to running your business, or hire a professional translator. knows the language and the way the tech world works.
 Let us work for you.